-LOUISIANA RESIDENTS: These securities, with the exception of the Flexible Investment Notes (which are not offered to Louisiana residents), have been registered with the Securities Commissioner of the State of Louisiana.
+LOUISIANA RESIDENTS: These securities, with the exception of the Flexible Investment Certificates (which are not offered to Louisiana residents), have been offered pursuant to a claim of exemption from registration under Section 709 of the Louisiana Revised Statues or registered with the Securities Commissioner of the State of Louisiana.
 The Securities Commissioner, by accepting registration, does not in any way endorse or recommend the purchase of any of these securities.

-MICHIGAN RESIDENTS: These securities are offered pursuant to a registration order issued by the State of Michigan.
+MICHIGAN RESIDENTS: These securities are offered pursuant to a claim of exemption from registration under Mich.
+Comp.
+Laws Section 451.2202 or a registration order issued by the State of Michigan.
 The State of Michigan does not recommend or endorse the purchase of any securities, nor does it pass upon the truth, merits, or completeness of this Offering Circular or any other information filed with the State.
 Any representation to the contrary is a criminal offense.